ataquette/Website_Alex_CNRS/content/post/COVID-STUDY/index.md

 lastmod: "2020-11-15T00:00:00Z"
 projects: []
 subtitle: 'Take part to our study'
-summary: We know very little about the relationship between COVID and menstrual health.
+summary: We know very little about the relationship between the pandemic and menstrual health.
 You can change that by taking our survey!
 tags:
+- lockdown
+- pandemic
 - COVID-19
 - menstrual health
 - periods
-- menstrual cycle apps
+- period tracker apps
-title: 'Survey on Periods, Lock Down and COVID'
+title: 'Survey on the pandemic and menstrual health'
 ---

 **We need you!!**